-Hand of the Week: Final Twist Gives Newhouse 9th-Place Nightmare
+Hand of the Week: Mark Newhouse's 9th-Place Nightmare

 "Marc Newhouse Finishes Ninth."